Getting Married in Hawaii

 More Seclusion

 It’s quiet in the morning.
-While there might be some people out walking the beach for exercise, beachgoers aren’t out yet.
-You’ll feel more like you have the beach to yourself, and there’s something really nice about the early morning in Hawaii.
+While some people might be out walking the beach for exercise, beachgoers aren’t out yet.
+You’ll feel more like you have the beach to yourself, and there’s something nice about the early morning in Hawaii.

 Cooler Temperatures